Can Miami drivers handle this Europization of one of our busiest roadways?

 Please tell me there are cameras there.
 I love a good demolition derby!!!!

 You are going to do this in Miami, have you gone mad.
 This is going to have serious consequences and major accidents.

 And then there’s the occasional optimist:

 I have been on them and they work very well, definitely worth a try.

 (The Facebook user who posted that bright spot lives in Grand Rapids, Michigan, according to his profile.)

 MDX has heard your concerns and they want you to know … DDI is a done deal.

-“It’s not confusing at all,” Juan Toledo, MDX director of engineering, said at a community meeting in Grapeland earlier this month, CBS4 reported.
+“It’s not confusing at all,” Juan Toledo, MDX director of engineering, said at a community meeting in Grapeland Wednesday night, CBS4 reported.
 “The drivers are going to be channelized into where they need to drive.”